roxy-wi/terraform-provider-rmon/README.md

-# Terraform Provider for Roxy-WI
+# Terraform Provider for RMON

-The Terraform Provider for Roxy-WI allows you to manage Roxy-WI resources such as UDP listeners and groups.
+The Terraform Provider for RMON allows you to manage RMON resources such as UDP listeners and groups.

 ## Requirements